hundredrabbits/thebook/north_pacific_logbook.md

 All my shifts were hard, spent fighting sleep.
 It is hard to fight such a determined opponent.
 Every chance it gets, it creeps up on me, and robs me of my wakefulness.
 With nothing to focus my eyes on, it is quite hard to keep entertained.
 The sun rises in the last 2 hours of my last shift, it'll be easier then to ward off the sandman.
 I am looking forward to more than 2h30 hours of consecutive sleep, but after 40 days of travel, I am impressed we can keep our energy up.
 On the 28-day transit to Nuku Hiva, both of us were hallucinating at night, constantly near the end.
 We don't suffer from this now because the days are long.
 Many hours of darkness makes it difficult to keep sane.

 ##### 0300
-Oatmeal time!
+Oatmeal time.
 Seems like we'll have enough oats for the entire trip after all, I am glad, as I don't care to eat anything else in the morning.
 When it comes to breakfast, I am a creature of habit, and it looks as though I've converted Devine (he normally favors cereal).

 We download the weather, coffee in hand.
 We're southeast of a bad streak of weather, riding alongside in calmer winds.
 We are making good speed and don't have to worry about being over-canvassed.
 We'll be going along this streak for the next two days, then it looks like a patch of calmer weather approaches.
 Devine changed the GRIB file coordinates yet again so we could see the wind on the west coast of Canada.
 It's nice to finally see what's brewing in this region!
 The wind here circles the Pacific High, clockwise.
 We are about 1,630 km (880 nm) from the entrance to the Juan de Fuca Strait, and it is crazy to think that we are so close!
 I'm still waiting for something bad to happen, something that will keep us from our goal.
 It is almost too crazy to be true.
 Land, and not just any land, home, where we started from in August 2016.
 I'm both excited and scared.